 - Wright, Laura (PhD Western Ontario 2015).
-Sociology of the Family; Social Demography; Transitions to Adulthood; Lifecourse and Aging; Health; Quantitative Methods.
+Families; Life Course and Aging; Partnership Trajectories; Quantitative Methods; Social Demography; Transitions to Adulthood.

 - Zong, Li (PhD Saskatchewan 1993).
-Race and Ethnic Relations; Immigration; Social Stratification; China Studies.
+China Studies; Immigration; Race and Ethnic Relations; Social Stratification.

 Crime & Justice Studies